Cookie preferences

 What we do?

-The TOY for Inclusion Play Hubs organize play-based activities designed to help children develop necessary skills and knowledge for formal education.
+The TOY for Inclusion Play Hubs organize play-based activities designed to help children develop the necessary skills and knowledge for formal education.
 The Local Action Teams, responsible for each Play Hub, mobilize local communities around young children.
 Activities can take place in the Hubs but also in other settings in the communities, such as community centers, libraries, parks, squares, preschools, health centers.

-The Play Hubs also function as parenting support hub where parents and grandparents can visit with their young children/grandchildren to borrow toys and books, and at the same time learn about how play supports children’s learning development and access information about other child and family-focused services and events in the community.
+The Play Hubs also function as parenting support hub where parents and grandparents can visit with their young children/grandchildren to borrow toys and books, and at the same time, learn about how play supports children’s learning development and access information about other child- and family-focused services and events in the community.
 Play Hubs are aimed to serve as centers for the community and reach beyond education and care, primarily by offering space for activities dealing with health, nutrition, etc.

 Why we do it?